Back to blog

 Communications teams feed data into ChatGPT every day.
 What actually happens to that data?
 Read what GDPR requires and what consumer AI tools don't tell you.

-Communication trust and truth in the age of disinformation and AIcommunication
+Communication trust and truth in the age of disinformation and AIMade with AIcommunication

 Communication is a Matter of Trust – How Do You Build Truth When Your Own Facts Disappear into Slack?